solidpixel/solidpixel.github.io/_posts/2022-03-27-texture_sampling_tips.md

 The basic filtering mode in the hardware is a linear filter within a single mipmap level (`GL_LINEAR_MIP_NEAREST`).
 This is also known as a bilinear filter, as you are filtering in two dimensions in the image.
-For this filter the sample perfoms a weighted average based on distance to the nearest 4 texels.
+For this filter the sample performs a weighted average based on distance to the nearest 4 texels.
 For Mali, this filter gives best performance.

-The next filtering mode in the hardware is linear filter between two mipmap level (`GL_LINEAR_MIP_LINEAR`), also known as trilinear fitlering.
+The next filtering mode in the hardware is linear filter between two mipmap level (`GL_LINEAR_MIP_LINEAR`), also known as trilinear filtering.
 This filter makes two bilinear filters, one from each mipmap level, and then blends those two together.
 For Mali, this filter runs at half the performance of bilinear filtering.